How Good is L’Avenir Single Block Chenin Blanc?

 This white wine by Stellenbosch winery L’Avenir is made from 100% Chenin Blanc grapes from a single vineyard and is part of the producer’s Single Block series.

-The 2.0-ha vineyard, planted in Chenin Blanc in 1973 is the oldest on the estate, and the winery claims it would be in fact the oldest in South Africa still used for vinification.
+The 2.0-ha vineyard (5 acres), planted in Chenin Blanc in 1973 is the oldest on the estate, and the winery claims it would be in fact the oldest in South Africa still used for vinification.

 Located in a cooler pocket of the farm with a southerly aspect and neighboring a dam, the pour soils require irrigation during the hot summer months.
 Thanks to the proximity to a body of water, in certain years the block is prone to a touch of carefully monitored Botrytis infection that promotes the production of a complex and concentrated wine.